 Darrell created and founded Saskatoon Community Youth Arts Programming Inc. (SCYAP) in June 2001.
-His experience working as a personal development coach for Aboriginal youth, in combination with his admiration for the unbridled talent of graffiti artists, pushed him to answer his own questions: “How can we give these young, at-risk Aboriginal youth, and the underprivileged an opportunity to have equal access to arts training?
+His experience working as a personal development coach for Indigenous youth, in combination with his admiration for the unbridled talent of graffiti artists, pushed him to answer his own questions: “How can we give these young, at-risk Indigenous youth, and the underprivileged an opportunity to have equal access to arts training?
 How can we take these talented graffiti vandals and have them re-channel their talent to positive initiatives and mainstream galleries?”
 His answer was the creation of SCYAP.

 Darrell has given numerous presentations, lectures and Keynotes for various companies and schools including TEDX, Communicating Power Inc. of Edmonton, Saskatoon Police Service, Saskatchewan Indian Institute of Technologies (SIIT), Saskatoon Tribal Council, Saskatoon Public School Division, Frontier College, Saskatoon Health Region, Ignite Art Conference – Toronto, Green Economic Conference – Indigenous Peoples Program, Tags Anti- Graffiti National Conference, and the University of Saskatchewan.

-Due to SCYAP’s well known success, Darrell was recently sought out by the Government of Canada’s Department of Heritage, the Laidlaw Foundation, McMaster, McGill and York Universities for consultation on “best practices” for youth engagement.
+Due to SCYAP’s well known success, Darrell was sought out by the Government of Canada’s Department of Heritage, the Laidlaw Foundation, McMaster, McGill and York Universities for consultation on “best practices” for youth engagement.
 Darrell’s information was used in Policy making for granting of funds through the Federal Government as well as for content in a text book for the above mentioned universities.
-In addition to, researchers from the Ministry of Culture for the Province of Ontario contacted SCYAP for “best practices and strategies in engaging youth in arts, sports and leadership”, to be used in a major Ontario governmental report called “Routes of Violence Review”.
-As well representatives from cities across Canada, and from the Twin Cities of Minneapolis – St. Paul in the United States of America, have contacted Darrell to learn about developing a project such as SCYAP’s Urban Canvas and linking youth to community economic development.
+In addition to this, researchers from the Ministry of Culture for the Province of Ontario contacted SCYAP for “best practices and strategies in engaging youth in arts, sports and leadership”, to be used in a major Ontario governmental report called “Routes of Violence Review”.
+As well representatives from cities across Canada, and from the Twin Cities of Minneapolis – St. Paul in the United States of America, contacted Darrell to learn about developing a project such as SCYAP’s Urban Canvas and linking youth to community economic development.

 In 2005 the government of Saskatchewan honoured Darrell for his work with SCYAP by presenting him with the Saskatchewan Centennial Medal, which recognizes individuals who have made significant contributions to society and honours outstanding achievements.